-By attending the annual Taste of the Bay, you are directly making a difference in the lives of our HTM Program.
+By attending the annual Taste of the Bay, you are directly making a difference in the lives of our students.

-The College of Business Hospitality and Tourism Management Department has a vision to create a comprehensive experiential learning program for hospitality students.
+The Lam Family College of Business Hospitality and Tourism Management Department has a vision to create a comprehensive experiential learning program for hospitality students.
 Experiential learning will provide students with on-the-job training to handle the rigors of a real-world working environment.
-The experiential learning program will provide students with the valuable skills to make a smooth transition into professional positions at hotels, restaurants, event planning, and beverage companies.
-After receiving training in this program, our students will be highly sought after by major hospitality corporations worldwide.
+It will provide students with the valuable skills to make a smooth transition into professional positions at hotels, restaurants, event planning, and beverage companies.
+Our students will be highly sought after by major hospitality corporations worldwide.

 The program initiatives are:

 - Multi-Use Hospitality Learning Center – Modernized facilities are needed to facilitate student access to practice and hands-on skill building opportunities; flexible learning modes (through video, teleconferencing, tasting and sensing); industry interaction; and industry relevant content, resources, and technologies.
 A multi-use hospitality learning center would include facilities and information and technology support systems including:

 - Modernized Restaurant Laboratory & Beverage Management Program

 - Continuation and Expansion HTM Global Student Career and Professional Development Program